My sister got $80,000 to study in Paris, but when I asked for help with community college, they said, “you don’t deserve any help”

 “You chose community college.
 You chose a practical path.
 Practical paths come with practical problems.”

-“I chose what I could afford.”
+“I chose what I could afford,” I said.

-Mom looked away.
+My mother looked away.

 “You don’t deserve help just because your sister got it.”